 Name Description Host name The SQL Server host name.
 Instance name The name of the SQL Server instance.
 DB port (Optional) The SQL Server instance port.
 If no value is inserted in this field, the port number should match the instance name.
 DB credentials Type (Optional) DB authentication type.
 The possible values are: • Windows_Default_Account • Windows_Custom_Account • SQL_Server_Authentication If this field is left empty, the Windows_Default_Account option is used.
 DB user name (Optional) The user name required for connecting to the database, if the Windows_Default_Account authentication type was selected.
-DB password (Optional) The password of the database user name that was selected if the Windows_Default_Account authentication type was selected.
+DB password (Optional) The password of the database user name that was selected if the Windows Default Account authentication type was selected.

-Name Description The type of database authentication of a user that can grant privileges to the regular database user.
-The possible values are: DB power user credentials Windows_Default_Account Type (Optional) Windows_Custom_Account SQL_Server_Authentication.
+Name Description DB power user credentials Type (Optional) The type of database authentication of a user that can grant privileges to the regular database user.
+The possible values are: • Windows_Default_Account • Windows_Custom_Account • SQL_Server_Authentication.
 If this field is left empty, the grant privileges script will not run.
 DB power user name (Optional) The user name of a user that can grant privileges to the regular database user.
 DB power password (Optional) The password of the database power user name mentioned above; required only if the regular user does not have sufficient privileges.
 Should monitor OS Specifies whether to create an Infrastructure Cartridge agent for the given host name; the possible values are either True or False .
-OS credentials Type (Optional) OS authentication type; can have one of the following values: • Windows_Default_Account • Windows_Custom_Account If this field is left empty, the Windows_Default_Account value is used by default.
+OS credentials Type (Optional) OS authentication type; can have one of the following values: Windows_Default_Account Windows_Custom_Account Windows_Local_User: log in to Windows with the username and password running FglAM.
+UX_Login_Password: log in to Unix through SSH with username and password.
+If this field is left empty, the Windows_Default_Account value is used by default.
 OS user name (Optional) The user name required for connecting to the OS if the Windows_Default_Account option was selected.
 The user name should be compatible with the selected authentication type.
 If the Windows_Default_Account value was selected, this field can be left empty.
 OS password (optional) The password of the OS user specified above; if the Windows_Default_Account option was selected, this field can be left empty.
 Enable VMware Collection (Optional) Specifies whether to monitor VMware metrics; the possible values are either True or False .
 VMware Host (Optional) The VMware host name.
 VMware Port (Optional) The VMware port.
 If no value is inserted in this field, the port number will use the default port number 443.
 VMware User Name (Optional) The user name required for connecting to the VMware.
 VMware Password (Optional) The password of the VMware user specified above.